-- Describe the number of participants your organization will serve under this grant for the year. - Describe how your programming is designed to provide quality service outlined within this RFA. - Describe your experience working with the targeted population.
-Describe the anticipated challenges and the strategies to overcome them.
+- Describe the number of participants your organization will serve under this grant for the year. - Describe how your programming is designed to provide quality service outlined within this RFA to participants who face barriers to employment. - Describe the anticipated challenges and the strategies to overcome working with the targeted population.